History of Palestinian nationality: British Mandate period

 The Treaty of Lausanne, signed on 24 July 1923, came into force on 6 August 1924, and stated that the Ottoman nationals who were "habitually residents" of what became Mandate Palestine "will become ipso facto" Palestinian nationals.
 Article 7 of the Mandate for Palestine stipulated that the British mandatory power "shall be responsible for enacting a nationality law".
 The British authority via the structure of the British Mandate of Palestine was directed to "facilitate the acquisition of Palestinian citizenship by Jews who take up their permanent residence in Palestine."
 Article 15 stated that "No discrimination of any kind shall be made between the inhabitants of Palestine on the ground of race, religion or language.
 No person shall be excluded from Palestine on the sole ground of his religious belief."

 The Palestinian Citizenship Order 1925 was enacted by Britain on 24 July 1925.
 It granted Palestinian citizenship to "Turkish subjects habitually resident in the territory of Palestine upon the 1st day of August, 1925".
 Transjordan was specifically excluded.
 Provision for citizenship under some conditions was also defined for some persons habitually resident abroad, as well as the children or wife of a Palestinian man.
 The Order contained no test based on race or religion, except that non-Arabs could opt out of Palestinian citizenship if they were accepted by another state in which their race was a majority.

-This order applied until 14 May 1948, when the People's Council, representative of the Yishuv or Jewish Community, declared the creation of the Jewish State of Israel pursuant to the relevant UN resolution.
+This order applied until 14 May 1948, when the People's Council, representative of the Yishuv or Jewish Community, declared the creation of the State of Israel, "prepared to cooperate [...] in implementing" the relevant UN resolution.